Most churches struggle with not enough:

 Prior to working in full-time vocational ministry, I worked for Northrop Grumman, a large defense contractor.
 Before that, I worked as a Project Manager at a small web development company that created web-based event management software long before web-based products were popular.
-I enjoyed working in the small company and the large corporation, but nothing compares to how much I love serving the local church.
+I enjoyed working in a small company and a large corporation, but nothing compares to how much I love serving the local church.

 How does it work?

 The first 3 steps of Church StratOp TM are covered in a 2-day on-site visit.
 From there your team begins preparations for implementing the plan and a 1-day follow-up visit occurs 6-8 weeks later to kickoff the implementation.
 Finally, monthly coaching calls take place to help walk you through implementation and tackle any challenges that come up along the way.